Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 What could change?

+Other changes could happen to reduce the impact of limiting tax-free cash savings.
+For example, the government could expand the Personal Savings Allowance - the sum that you can earn in interest each year before tax is due.
 Currently, basic rate taxpayers can earn £1,000 of interest outside an ISA before tax is due.
 Higher rate payers can earn £500 while Additional rate payers have no Personal Savings Allowance at all.

 Previous suggested changes to the system include applying a limit to the amount that can be held in ISAs.
 For example, the Resolution Foundation, a think tank, has argued for ISA wealth to be capped at £100,000.

-Is it likely to happen?
+Is it likely to happen - and when?

-Based on previous experience, changes to tax rules for savings have not been made retrospectively - meaning new rules would apply to money contributed after the rule-change is enacted.
+Based on previous experience, changes to tax rules for savings have not been made retrospectively - meaning new rules would apply only to money contributed after the rule-change is enacted.
 Money that is currently sheltered from tax is unlikely to be suddenly exposed to it.

 Why might the government change Cash ISAs?